Funeral & Sympathy Flowers – Frequently Asked Questions

 We offer a complete flexibility on colours and flowers chosen across all tributes.

-FROM close friends and family
+from close friends and family

 There are a large range of tributes to choose from when paying your respects to a loved one.
 Close friends and family tend to choose Wreaths, Hearts, Pillows and other shapes, as well as bespoke floral arrangements.
 Each tribute can be made using bespoke colours and flowers, so please don't hesitate to ask if you prefer something slightly different.